peterhinch/micropython-async/PRIMITIVES.md

  * Any further positional args are passed to the coro.

 Constructor optional keyword arg:
- * `group` Integer or string.
+ * `group` Any Python object, typically integer or string.
 Default 0.
 See Groups below.

 Public class method:
  * `cancel_all` Asynchronous.